KOF: Maximum Impact

-KOF: Maximum Impact (KOFMI) is a fighting game developed by SNK subsidiary Noise Factory and published by SNK Playmore for the PlayStation 2 in 2004.
-An enhanced version was released for both the Xbox and PlayStation 2 under the title KOF Maximum Impact: Maniax.
-The PS2 version of 'Maniax' was only released in Japan.

-Marketed as a spin-off of SNK's major fighting series The King of Fighters, whence many of its characters originate, KOF: Maximum Impact also contains elements of the Fatal Fury and Art of Fighting series.
-KOF: Maximum Impact is the first 3D fighter made by SNK since 1990s era's Fatal Fury: Wild Ambition and lastly, Samurai Shodown: Warriors Rage for the PlayStation.
-The game was followed by KOF: Maximum Impact 2.
+KOF: Maximum Impact is a 2004 fighting game developed by Noise Factory and published by SNK Playmore for the PlayStation 2.
+An enhanced version was released in 2005 for both the Xbox and PlayStation 2, subtitled Maniax.
+Marketed as a spin-off of SNK's major fighting series The King of Fighters (KOF), whence many of its characters originate, Maximum Impact also contains elements of the Fatal Fury and Art of Fighting series.
+Maximum Impact is the first 3D fighter made by SNK since 1999's Fatal Fury: Wild Ambition and Samurai Shodown: Warriors Rage.

-While the version released in the U.S. featured an English dub that was met with much derision (with IGN's Jeremy Dunham going so far as to label it "piss poor"), further releases for the Xbox and European PS2 add a choice of English and Japanese language options.
-The Xbox version also includes an online match mode where matches can be fought between players via Xbox Live.
+While the version released in the U.S. featured an English dub that was met with much derision (with IGN's Jeremy Dunham going so far as to label it "piss poor"), further releases for the Xbox and PAL PS2 add a choice of English and Japanese language options.
+The Xbox version also includes an online match mode where matches could be fought between players via Xbox Live.
+The game was followed in 2006 by KOF: Maximum Impact 2.

 Gameplay

 Unlike the 2D games from the series, Maximum Impact breaks the team system, causing all the fighters to fight alone (as it depicted in Art of Fighting 2, Fatal Fury 2/Special and Garou: Mark of the Wolves).
 The story mode is experienced as a single character through the "Mephistopheles Fighting Tournament".
 For most characters, this consists of fighting six characters, with Duke's cronie / Consigliere Hyena announcing the next opponent between matches.
 For the final match, one faces Duke himself.
 For a few "featured" characters (Alba Meira, Soiree Meira, and Lien Neville), the story is more intricate and fleshed out.

-The gameplay is similar to those of Tekken and Bloody Roar series, such as having a more combo command moves system and players being capable of executing juggle combos freely.
+The gameplay is similar to those of Tekken, Street Fighter and Bloody Roar series, such as having a more combo command moves system and players being capable of executing juggle combos freely.

 In Versus Mode, a single match (be it a one-on-one fight or a 3 vs. 3 battle) is fought against either the computer or another player.
 In Mission Mode, the player is faced with four levels of ten missions each.
 Each mission has settings and conditions to be completed.
 Most of the game's unlockables come through this mode.
 In Time Attack Mode, the player has to defeat a number of characters as quickly as possible.
 The online mode is available only on the Xbox version, and features online matchmaking for play between two players.